Teamsters union defies “no” vote, declares UPS contract ratified

-These committees should draw up their own demands as the basis for a strike, including an immediate 30 percent wage increase, abolition of all tiers, the transformation of all part-time workers into full-time workers with a corresponding raise in pay and benefits, a reduction in the full-time work week from 40 to 30 hours, with no loss in pay, and workers’ control over production, line speed and delivery quotas.
+Rank-and-file committees will draw up their own demands as the basis for a strike, including an immediate 30 percent wage increase; abolition of all tiers; the transformation of all part-time workers to full-time, with a corresponding raise in pay and benefits; a reduction in the full-time work week from 40 to 30 hours, with no loss in pay; and workers’ control over production, line speeds and delivery quotas.

-The votes at UPS are an expression of the growing radicalization and determination to fight in the working class across the United States and internationally.
-This militancy is developing in opposition to the anti-working class and pro-corporate trade unions.
-The “no” vote at UPS follows the strikes by US teachers in the spring of this year, which occurred through a rebellion against the national teachers unions, the nationwide strike of New Zealand nurses, and a growing strike wave by workers across Europe and the Middle East.
+The votes at UPS are an expression of the growing radicalization and determination to fight in the working class across the United States and internationally, which is developing in opposition to the anti-working class and pro-corporate trade unions.
+The “no” vote at UPS follows the strikes by US teachers in March this year, which occurred through a rebellion against the national teachers unions, the nationwide strike of New Zealand nurses, and a growing strike wave by workers across Europe and the Middle East.

-These are the allies of the workers at UPS.
-Rank-and-file committees should send delegations to workers at Amazon, FedEx and the United States Postal Service, as well as to teachers, autoworkers and other sections of the working class, to organize a united struggle, including preparation for a general strike.
+These are the allies of workers at UPS.
+Rank-and-file committees should send delegations to workers at Amazon, FedEx and the United States Parcel Service, as well as to teachers, autoworkers and other sections of the working class, to organize a united struggle, including preparations for a general strike.